Introduction – SSC Exam

 SSC Stenographer Exam

 SSC Stenographer is a competitive entrance exam conducted on a national level by the Staff Selection Commission for the recruitment of candidates for Grade C and Grade D jobs.
 SSC invites candidates for recruitment in a general Central Service Group 'C' & 'D' Non-Gazetted post in various Central Government Ministries/Departments in different States and Union Territories.
-SSC Stenographer exam 2023 is tentatively scheduled to be held in October/November 2023, for which the notification is expected to be out on 02 August 2023.

 NRA CET for SSC Exams